-The potential for living beyond Earth is possible but still may not be as easy as some of us have been led to believe.
+The potential for living beyond Earth is possible but still may not be as easy as some of us have been let to believe.
 While there is the potential for inhabiting other planets, there are still many obstacles and major ethical concerns in the way.
 This is not to say that it will never happen, but it may not happen as soon as anticipated.
-Let me know your opinions on all this in the comment section down below.

 Wall, M. (2020, May 19).
 Colonizing Mars may require humanity to tweak its DNA.
 Space.com. https://www.space.com/mars-colony-genetic-engineering-tardigrades.html